-WHEREAS, said matters were heard by the Planning Commission of the City of Burlingame on February 24, 2020, at which time it reviewed and considered the staff report and all other written materials and testimony presented at said hearing:
+WHEREAS, said matters were heard by the City Council of the City of Burlingame on May 18, 2020, at which time it reviewed and considered the staff report and all other written materials and testimony presented at said hearing and continued action on the item for further discussions regarding the ability to monitor of the use within ADUs.

-NOW, THEREFORE, BE IT RESOLVED that the Planning Commission recommends to the City Council that it adopt amendments to Title 25 (zoning code) of the Burlingame Municipal Code, Chapters 25.26, 25.59, 25.60, and 25.70, to update existing accessory dwelling unit regulations to be consistent with recently adopted amendments to California Government Code Sections 65852.2 and 65852.22 related to accessory dwelling units.
+WHEREAS, at its regular meeting of July 6, 2020 the Burlingame City Council introduced an ordinance amending Title 25 - (Zoning Code) of the Burlingame Municipal Code, Chapters 25.59, 25.60, 25.26 and 25.70 to update existing Accessory Dwelling Unit regulations to be consistent with recently adopted amendments to California Government Code Sections 65852.2 and 65852.22 along with additional zoning code changes to the above stated chapters to remove constraints to the creation of accessory dwelling units and junior accessory dwelling units.